 An electronic or electronic invoice is an invoicing system in which invoices generated by one software can be read by any other software, eliminating the need to enter fresh data and errors.

-Simply put, it is an invoice generated using a standardized format in which electronic invoice data can be transferred to others, thus ensuring data interoperability.
+Simply put, it is an invoice generated using a standardised format in which electronic invoice data can be transferred to others, thus ensuring data interoperability.

 An electronic invoice may include the various technologies by which the invoice is presented.